thoughtbot/maybe_haskell/book/functor/curried-form.md

 ```

 While both forms are valid Haskell (in fact, the `curry` and `uncurry` functions
-in the Prelude will convert functions between the two forms), the latter was
+in the Prelude convert functions between the two forms), the latter was chosen
-chosen as the default and so Haskell's syntax allows some things that make it
+as the default and so Haskell's syntax allows some things that make it more
-more convenient.
+convenient.

 For example, we can name function arguments in whatever way we like; we don't
 have to always assign a single lambda expression as the function body.
 In fact,